 With seed funding from the Philippine Jesuit Foundation, the Bukidnon Mission Jesuits in 2017 have established Kapawa hu Paglaum (light of hope) College Scholarship and Formation program under its legal entity, Fr.
 Leoni Mission Foundation, Inc. Our ten-year goal is to journey and empower at least 100 indigenous youth to eventually become their tribes’ leaders by providing them quality education and holistic formation.

 We seek assistance to fund our current needs for 16 scholars in school year 2020-21 (6 allowance based; 7 subsidized, and 3 fully funded):

 - Allowance based per SY: $400 per scholar; $2,400 total for 6 scholars

 - Subsidized per SY: $1,000 per scholar; $7,000 total for 7 scholars

 - Fully funded per SY: $2,225 per scholar; $6,675 total for 3 scholars

 The mission parishes have about 80 multi-purpose chapels on the Bukidnon highlands.
 They also serve as literacy and catechism centers.
 Many are in dire need of repair.
 Renovation runs about P25K each, while a new chapel of sturdy, low-cost materials will cost about P50K.

-Financial assistance is requested for the administrative, kitchen and maintenance personnel at the JRH, who have been severely affected by the significant reduction of retreat activities brought about by the pandemic.
+Financial aid is requested for the administrative, kitchen and maintenance personnel at the Malaybalay JRH, who have been severely affected by the significant reduction of retreat activities brought about by the pandemic.